rubkn/pinned/README.md

-# ghpin
+# gpin

-## What is ghpin?
+## What is gpin?

-**ghpin**, and abbreviation for GitHub Pinned is a simple API service that allows you to get the pinned repositories of any github user.
+**gpin**, and abbreviation for GitHub Pinned is a simple API service that allows you to get the pinned repositories of any github user.

 ## How to use ghpin?

-To use ghpin, you just need to make a GET request to ghpin API with the username of the github user you want to get the pinned repos from.
+To use gpin, you just need to make a GET request to gpin API with the username of the github user you want to get the pinned repos from.

 The API will return a JSON with the pinned repos of the user.